InsultingPros/AcediaCore/docs/API/Colors.md

 # Colors

-The main, and possibly only, notable thing abotu **Acedia**'s colors is it's support for parsing their text representation.
+The main notable thing about **Acedia**'s colors is it's support for parsing their text representation.
 To be precise, **Acedia** understands:

 1. Hex color definitions in format of `#ffc0cb`;
 2. RGB color definitions that look like either `rgb(255,192,203)` or `rgb(r=255,g=192,b=203)`;